 Hi, thanks for visiting my site.
 I enjoy sharing my travel articles and photos so I try to keep these pages updated.
 Recent trips, outings and photos are featured on this home page.
-But please be sure to read my articles and blog on this site for more detailed travel info.

-Kayak Adventures - Channel Islands, CA
+Kayak Adventures - Channel Islands, Ventura, CA

 Kayaking through the sea caves at Channel Islands in Ventura was thrilling!
 I was on a guided tour with Island Packers.
 We kayaked through several caves, some smaller and others large.